mooreaz92/bank_campaign_optimizer/README.md

 ## **Exploratory Data Analysis: Illustrations and Summary**

-The following are some visualizations taken from the index.ipynb file.
+The following are the EDA visualizations taken from the index.ipynb file.
 These were used to help us understand the data and its features and their distributions.
 We started with all the features and their distributions, and then focused on the features and distributions of the subset where the customer subscribed to a term deposit.

 ##### <ins>*Evaluating for missing values*</ins>
 <br>